MD-2016/go_dsa/README.md

-# go_dsa
+# Go Data Structures & Algorithms
 Data Structures and Algorithms written in Go for practice with the language syntax.
+The idea behind this is to get used to using Go more in depth for future projects since the language actually looks interesting.
+I like the C-like syntax and since I've got experience with the C language, this should be a fun transition.
+Below will be notes about each algorithm and data structure that is implemented.